KhronosGroup/glTF/specification/README.md

 ### material.technique

 The ID of the technique.
 If this is not supplied, and no extension is present that defines material properties, then the primitive should be rendered using a default material with 50% gray emissive color.
+See [Appendix A](#appendix-a).

 * **Type**: `string`
 * **Required**: No